Houston, TX Emancipation Attorney

 The petition you file with the court mostly contains biographical information, such as your address, your name, and the addresses and names of your parents or guardians.
 However, you must also provide information about the reasons you are seeking emancipation.
 This means telling the court why emancipation would be in your best interests and what you would use the emancipation for.
 If your goal is to enter into a business agreement, seek healthcare your parents will not approve, or get married as a minor, you would include this kind of information in your petition.
 An attorney can help you write a petition that best explains your case in a way that the court should accept.

 Once the court receives and reviews your petition, it will schedule a court date to examine your case.
 The court must determine that emancipation is a good option before they will grant your emancipation.
 If the judge doubts that you have the ability to support yourself financially or thinks that your decisions will be harmful without a parent’s approval, the judge might deny the petition, and you will have to wait until you are 18 to make these decisions for yourself.

 To present your case in the most convincing way, it is important to talk to an attorney about your case so that they can advocate for you and your best interests before the court, working to get your emancipation granted.

 If you are seeking emancipation to take back the power to make your own healthcare decisions, educational decisions, and legal decisions, contact The Queenan Law Firm.
 Our Houston emancipation attorneys represent minors seeking emancipation and families seeking to emancipate their children and remove legal disabilities associated with being a minor.
-To schedule a free legal consultation on your case, contact our attorneys today at (817) 476-1797.
+To schedule a legal consultation on your case, contact our attorneys today at (817) 476-1797.